Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Appendix

-It is well known that, for the case of $\phi=0$, there is a pair of saddle points in one cycle for the same drift momentum $\mathbf{p}$ and the interference between the two trajectories contributes to the interference fringes on the momentum distribution.
-Then we can get the relationship of the two saddle points in the $n-th$ cycle
+It is well known that, for the case of $\phi=0$, there is a pair of saddle points in one laser cycle for the same drift momentum $\mathbf{p}$ and the interference between these two trajectories contributes to the interference fringes in PMD.
+The relation between these two saddle points in the n-$th$ cycle is